winitzki/scall/tutorial/programming_dhall.md

 Another frequently used example is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.

 This chapter will show how to construct free instances for many of the frequently used typeclasses.
-Keep in mind that not all typeclasses can have "free instances".
+Keep in mind that not all typeclasses can have free instances.
-Examples of typeclasses that do not support "free instances" are `Show`, `Traversable`, and `Comonad`.
+Examples of typeclasses that do not support free instances are `Show`, `ContraFilterable`, `Traversable`, and `Comonad`.

 ### Free semigroup and free monoid